input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 The Genesis UTXO has to be spendable by the payment key.
 This command initializes governance of the chain as M of N multisig parametrized by GOVERNANCE_AUTHORITY and THRESHOLD parameters.

-Note: for more details please read (smart-contracts documentation)[../../toolkit/smart-contracts/readme.md]
+Note: for more details please read [smart-contracts commands documentation](../../toolkit/smart-contracts/commands/readme.md).

 ### Discover smart-contracts addresses and script hashes